AaronWatters/H5Gizmos/doc/Tutorials/hello_curves.md

 % python hello_curves.py
 ```

-The script opens a new tab in a browser that looks like this.
+The script opens a new tab in a browser.

+The animation below shows the script started from the
+VS code editor interface.
+The dashboard interface appears
+in a new browser tab in the browser running below the editor
+window.

 <img src="../curves.gif">